-Net sales increased \$292 million, or 4.5%, for the year ended December 31, 2014 compared to the same period in 2013 primarily due to higher vinyl acetate monomer ("VAM") and acetic acid pricing in our Acetyl Intermediates segment and higher volume globally in our Advanced Engineered Materials segment fueled by growth in automotive, medical and industrial applications.
+Net sales increased \$292 million, or 4.5%, for the year ended December 31, 2014 compared to the same period in 2013 primarily due to:

+- higher VAM pricing in our Acetyl Intermediates segment; - higher acetic acid pricing in our Acetyl Intermediates segment; and - higher volume globally in our Advanced Engineered Materials segment fueled by growth in automotive, medical and industrial applications.

-Selling, general and administrative expenses increased \$447 million, or 143.7%, for the year ended December 31, 2014 compared to the same period in 2013 primarily due to an increase in pension and other postretirement plan net periodic benefit cost of \$379 million, higher functional and project spending of \$43 million and an increase in incentive compensation costs of \$25 million.
+Selling, general and administrative expenses increased \$447 million, or 143.7%, for the year ended December 31, 2014 compared to the same period in 2013 primarily due to:

+- an increase in pension and other postretirement plan net periodic benefit cost of \$379 million; - higher functional and project spending of \$43 million; and - higher incentive compensation costs of \$25 million.

-Other (charges) gains, net changed \$173 million, or 109.5%, for the year ended December 31, 2014 compared to the same period in 2013 primarily due to \$138 million of lower charges in our Acetyl Intermediates segment.
-The lower charges were a result of the impact of permanent capacity reductions in Europe in December 2013.
-Accordingly, we recorded \$20 million of employee termination benefits, \$33 million of contract termination costs and \$34 million of long-lived asset impairment losses during the three months ended December 31, 2013.
-We also recorded long-lived asset impairment losses of \$46 million related to our Singapore acetic acid production unit during that period.
+Other (charges) gains, net changed \$173 million, or 109.5%, for the year ended December 31, 2014 compared to the same period in 2013 primarily due to:

+\$138 million of lower charges in our Acetyl Intermediates segment as a result of the closure of our acetic anhydride facility in Roussillon, France and our VAM facility in Tarragona, Spain, as well as long-lived impairment losses related to our Singapore acetic acid production unit during the three months ended December 30, 2013.
 See Note 18 - Other (Charges) Gains, Net in the accompanying consolidated financial statements for further information.

-Operating profit decreased \$750 million, or 49.7%, for the year ended December 31, 2014 compared to the same period in 2013 reflective of an increase in Selling, general and administrative expenses and the recognition of a gain of \$742 million during the three months ended December 31, 2013, which represented the deferred proceeds in excess of divested assets as a result of the 2006 settlement agreement with the Frankfurt, Germany Airport ("Fraport") to move our German polyacetal ("POM") operations.
+Operating profit decreased \$750 million, or 49.7%, for the year ended December 31, 2014 compared to the same period in 2013 primarily due to:

+- higher Selling, general and administrative expenses; and - the recognition of a gain of \$742 million during the three months ended December 31, 2013, which represented the deferred proceeds in excess of divested assets as a result of the 2006 settlement agreement with the Frankfurt, Germany Airport ("Fraport") to move our German POM operations.
 The proceeds were included in our Advanced Engineered Materials segment.
-See Note 28 - Plant Relocation in the accompanying consolidated financial statements for further information.
-The decrease was partially offset by higher VAM and acetic acid pricing in our Acetyl Intermediates segment, as well as the impact of permanent capacity reductions in Europe in December 2013.
-Operating margin for the year ended December 31, 2014 decreased to 11.1 % from 23.2 % in 2013.
+See Note 4 Acquisitions, Dispositions and Plant Closures in the accompanying consolidated financial statements for further information;

+• an increase in Net sales, as well as the impact of permanent capacity reductions in Europe in December 2013.

+Operating margin for the year ended December 31, 2014 decreased to 11.1% from 23.2% in 2013.

-Equity in net earnings of affiliates increased \$66 million for the year ended December 31, 2014 compared to the same period in 2013 primarily due to a \$48 million gain resulting from restructuring the debt of a subsidiary of InfraServ GmbH & Co.
-Hoechst KG during the three months ended June 30, 2014 and an increase in equity investment earnings of \$13 million from our Polyplastics Co., Ltd. ("Polyplastics") strategic affiliate.
-Our equity investment in InfraServ GmbH & Co.
-Hoechst KG is owned primarily by an entity included in Other Activities.
+Equity in net earnings of affiliates increased \$66 million for the year ended December 31, 2014 compared to the same period in 2013 primarily due to:

+- a \$48 million gain resulting from restructuring the debt of a subsidiary of InfraServ GmbH & Co.
+Hoechst KG during the three months ended June 30, 2014; and - an increase in equity investment earnings of \$13 million from our Polyplastics Co., Ltd. ("Polyplastics") strategic affiliate.

-Our effective income tax rate for the year ended December 31, 2014 was 33% compared to 32% for the year ended December 31, 2013.
+Our effective income tax rate for the year ended December 31, 2014 was 33% compared to 32% for the year ended 2013.